MPMG-DCC-UFMG/C01/src/step-by-step/README.md

 python setup.py bdist_wheel
 ```

 The Wheel file will be created inside the `dist` folder, and the name may vary depending on the version.
-To install it, run the following command in the `entry_probing` folder, replacing the file name accordingly:
+To install it, run the following command in the `step-by-step` folder, replacing the file name accordingly:

 ```
 pip install dist/<wheel file name>